Wildhoney/Keo/README.md

 };
 ```

-As both of Keo's `setState` and `dispatch` functions return the arguments passed to them, you can safely `compose`.
+As both of Keo's `setState` and `dispatch` functions return the arguments passed to them, you can safely `pipe`.

 ## Exporting